Do I need my own bike?

 What type of bike is suitable?

 For the Sportive rides on tarmac you can ride the bike of your choice.
-However we strongly recommend a bike that is primarily designed for road use like a Road bike or Racer.
-Other bikes that might be suitable include sporty Hybrid Bikes, or Touring bikes.
+However we strongly recommend a bike that is primarily designed for road use like a road bike

 I am a beginner, are these rides suitable for me?